 What makes it different:

-- Usually has music and more social vibe
+- Usually has music and a more social, party-ish vibe

 - Larger groups (20-40 people)